 Computer failure will NOT be considered a valid reason for the late submission of assessment, and extensions will not be granted as a result of computer failure.
 Software crashes, disk failures and printing difficulties are an avoidable aspect of using IT technology and should be anticipated and planned for.

 In most circumstances, normal employment commitments will NOT be considered a valid reason for the late submission of assessment and extensions will not be granted for this reason.
 Should extraordinary circumstances arise, detail about the advanced notice given and the duration of the special commitments or additional workload will be expected (typically in the form of a statutory declaration).

 Students are expected to be available during semester periods (including examination times) and any personal travel that impacts upon attendance or assessment submission will NOT be considered a valid reason to grant an assessment extension.

 Use of Statutory Declarations

 Statutory declaration forms must be signed in the presence of a prescribed authority.
-Please see the reverse side of the Statutory Declaration template [PDF, 84kb] for a list of those authorised to witness and to sign a statutory declaration.
+Please see the Department of Justice Website for a list of those authorised to witness and to sign a statutory declaration.
 It is expected that statutory declarations are used in support of Assessment Extension Applications where it is not possible to obtain other supporting documentation.
 Statutory declarations must attest to specific unforeseen circumstances and their direct impact on the submission of the assessment task.
 Dates of such circumstances should be included in the statutory declaration as should an attestation that the circumstances were unforeseen and prevented the timely submission of the assessment task.
 Statutory declarations that do not attest to unforeseen circumstances that have a direct impact on the timely submission of an assessment task may not be accepted.